RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 # Background

 In [Part 1 of this series](https://medium.com/@_Checkmatey_/monetary-premiums-can-altcoins-compete-with-bitcoin-54c97a92c6d4), I established that a convincing relationship exists between **Decred's** scarcity, measured by stock-to-flow ratio, and its market valuation.
-The linear regression analysis suggests that there is an underlying demand for DCR which is of remarkably similar conviction to that for BTC during it's formative years.
+The linear regression analysis suggests that there is an underlying demand for DCR which is of remarkably high conviction and similar to that for BTC during it's formative years.

-In fact the correlations between **Decred** and **Bitcoin** at an equivalent age of 3.67 years (50% coins mined) are so strong, additional work is justified to establish the depth to which **Decred** is following in **Bitcoin's** footsteps.
+In fact the correlations between **Decred** and **Bitcoin** at an equivalent age of 3.67 years (50% coins mined) are so strong that additional work is justified to establish the depth to which **Decred** is following in **Bitcoin's** footsteps.

-In this paper, I explore the **Security and Consensus** mechanisms of **Decred** and **Bitcoin** to quantify the unforgeable costliness of coin production, cost to attack each network and the finality of transactions.
+In this paper, I explore the **Security and Consensus** mechanisms of **Decred** and **Bitcoin** to quantify the unforgeable costliness of coin production, cost to attack each network and the finality of transactions secured by each ledger.

 Immutability and censorship resistance is the core value proposition of sound money protocols and that which truely enables the separation of money and state.
-As such, quantifying the security budgets, performance and finality will provide confidence for users, investors and speculators who chose to store their wealth in BTC or DCR, potentially for hundreds of years or more.
+As such, quantifying the security budgets, performance and finality will provide confidence for users, investors and speculators who choose to store their wealth in BTC or DCR, potentially for hundreds of years into the future.

 ## Disclosure